muratk5n/thirdwave/en/index.md

 ECP: "[10/2021] A number of world-class oil and gas discoveries took place in Senegal between 2014 and 2017.
-Oil and gas reserves worth more than 1 [GBOE..] of gas have been unlocked in Senegal"
+Oil and gas reserves worth more than 1 [GBOE..] have been unlocked in Senegal"

 ---